masterklavi/php-request/README.md

 - `json_assoc` - interprets the body as json and returns an associative array
 - `xml` - interprets the body as xml and returns SimpleXML objects
 - `plain` - returns full response (with headers) as plain text
+- `headers` - returns a set of the headers
+- `headers_body` - returns a set of the headers and the body as plain text

 Complex filters: